epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 7. Section 11 – Data Compliance.
 Enter "N/A - uses data from the existing EPIC Norfolk study.".
 8. Section 12 – Data Provider Details.
 Enter "N/A" for all sections.

-Additionally a copy of the data request form is required by Victoria Hollamby (vph20@medschl.cam.ac.uk) who is the Clinical School Research Governance Advisor.
-At the time of writing, the submitted form is passed to her, and the data request has to be sent to her via email.
+You should then receive a confirmation email titled **SRCP Resource Request**.
+Wait a few more minutes, and then you should get a **new ticket** from RCS support with a title like **HPCSSUP-123456 SRCP Resource Request**.
+Reply to this email with a copy of the data request form (required by Victoria Hollamby who is the Clinical School Research Governance Advisor).

 Setting up the project folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~